 - Cleanses lymphatic system

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.

-It is also important to know that you will need to make much softer strokes on your face than your body.
-Of course, the face has much more sensitive skin, so this just makes sense to brush lighter in this area.
+It is also important to know that you will need to make much softer strokes on the face.
+This is because the skin on the face is more sensitive than the rest of the body, so it just makes sense to brush lighter in this area.

 The skin on the face should be completely dry and without makeup before dry brushing.
 Start at the neck and make very light strokes toward the forehead.

-Overall, I am very happy with the product, and the best part is that it was under $20!
+Overall, I am thrilled with the product, and the best part is that it was under $20!

 You should clean your dry brush at least once a week.
-A little water and soap are all you will need to clean it.
-After you clean it, be sure it is completely dry before reusing it.
+Wipe it down with a bit of soap and water and pat it dry.
+Just make sure it is completely dry before reusing.

 Does dry brushing hurt?

 Dry brushing should not hurt.
 However, if it does, use less pressure or stop altogether.